misrab/docs/Dai.md

 ### Competition & The Importance of Ease-of-Use
 As mentioned above, there is a lot of money and brainpower working on cryptocurrency with price stability in the blockchain industry.
 By virtue of having “true decentralization”, The Dai Credit System is by far the most complex model and we may see a movement among cryptocurrency users where the ideals of decentralization are exchanged for the simplicity and marketing of centralized digital assets.

 **Mitigation:** We expect that Dai will actually be quite easy to use for a regular crypto-user.
-The token will be a standard Ethereum token and easily available with high liquidity across the ecosystem.
+Dai will be a standard Ethereum token adhering to the erc-20 standard and easily available with high liquidity across the ecosystem.

 We will also invest heavily in core branding and international educational material during the initial launch of the system, and if resources permit it, the Dai Foundation will use the surplus of its MKR holdings on charity projects, which if done correctly and on a large enough scale, will guarantee positively biased exposure in mainstream media.